By: Ranilo Abando (Manila, December 3, 2020) ****

 Revelation 6:3-4 “And when he had opened the second seal, I heard the second beast say, Come and see.
 And there went out another horse that was red: and power was given to him that sat thereon to take peace from the earth, and that they should kill one another: and there was given unto him a great sword.”

-The red horse represents the “beast” aspect of the lower mind, hosting the programs that produce such dark passions as fear, greed, sorrow, hate, jealousy, arrogance, lust, anger, vanity, and pride.
+The red horse represents the “beast” aspect of the lower mind, hosting the programs that produce such dark passions as fear, greed, sorrow, hate, jealousy, arrogance, lust, envy, anger, vanity, and pride.
 The human spirit that rides on these programs has the power to take peace from the earth, meaning he can create troubles, destruction, loss of lives and properties, conflicts, and mayhem.
 When these passions hijack the thinking aspect of the human mind and the knowledge it commands, they often cause people to kill each other.
 The “great sword” therefore represents high knowledge that was used by this “beast” to produce mayhem and destruction in this physical world.
 An example of such dark passion is the hatred that Hitler had for the Jews that caused him to kill millions of people.
 Another example is the vanity, pride, and misguided idealism of Stalin that caused the starvation and death of millions of Eastern Europeans.
 The color red or scarlet is often associated with passions and dangers, as indicated in such phrases as “red with anger” or “red flag”.

 The Black Horse